Auckland Zoo: 2000s

 In November 2000, Asian small clawed otter Jaya, gave birth to three males pups, named Jala, Jari and Jandra.
 Her daughter, Jade, gave birth to five male pups in May 2001.
-All eight pups were fathered by breeding male Te'alc and were sent to other zoos on reaching maturity.
-Te'alc was sent to Wellington Zoo in late 2001.
+All eight pups were fathered by breeding male Te'alc and were sent to other zoos upon reaching maturity.
+Te'alc was sent to Wellington Zoo in late-2001.
 Jade was then paired with the zoos older male, Nip.
 They had a litter in May 2002 consisting of male, Nadi and females Jana and Java.
 In April 2003, Jade gave birth to a litter of four females.
 Nadi was transferred to Wellington Zoo and following Nip's death, the zoo formed an all female group consisting of mother and daughter Jaya and Jade and Jade's six daughters.
 A new breeding male, Juno, arrived in 2008 from Adelaide Zoo and was paired with Jana.
 They produced twin male pups in July 2009 named Kanan and Banyu.

 In December 2000, red panda, Maya, gave birth to female twins, Blaze and Amber.
 She gave birth again in December 2002 to triplets, Chico, Badal and Khorshuva.
 Blaze left for Mogo Zoo in 2002 and in 2006, brothers Chico and Badal were sent to Hamilton Zoo.
 The zoo's breeding male, Shimla, died in 2006, leaving the zoo with Maya and her daughters, Amber and Khorsuva.

 In May 2001, siamang gibbon, Iuri gave birth to her fifth offspring, a male named Irian.
 In March 2003, she gave birth to twins, the first born in Australasia.
 The female infant, Iberani, was put down in May 2003 after her mother attacked her and rejected her and her twin brother, Iwani.
 Iwani was reintroduced to his family in June 2004.
 He later became the zoo's breeding male after Irian left for Adelaide Zoo in 2006 and his parents, Itam and Iuri left for Hamilton Zoo in 2009.
 He was paired with a female, Kera, who arrived from Mogo Zoo in October 2009.